 CRV is meant to incentivize and encourage liquidity.
 CRV is a governance token.
 It features value accrual and time-weighted voting mechanisms.

-Curve platform liquidity providers receive the $CRV as a reward for providing liquidity.
-This allows the protocol to continue offering very low fees and slippage.
+Curve platform liquidity providers receive the $CRV token as a reward for providing liquidity on select pools.
+This allows the protocol to incentivize certain token pairs.
 Vote locking boost is a key incentive for holding CRV.
 Through this, the liquidity providers can increase their daily CRV rewards.

 Price and price prediction

-This data gives many analysts reasons to believe that CRV’s value may increase mid and long-term.
+This gives many analysts reasons to believe that CRV’s value may increase.
 Numerous factors will contribute to its development.
 These include its market cap and trading volume, as well as the popularity of DeFi protocols and the increased interest in stablecoins across the crypto world.

 What will Curve’s future hold?

-Curve aims to be a disruptor to already popular protocols such as Uniswap.
+Curve aims to be a bridge for liquidity in the DeFi ecosystem.
 Its main feature is its consistency.
 With that in mind, Curve focuses on the trade of stablecoins through an AMM model.

 With more crypto adopters joining the ecosystem every day, it is safe to say that their desire for stability within decentralized financial systems is going to grow.
 Curve offers rewards directly, as well as the opportunity of shaping the mechanism’s progress.
 Considering all of these elements it is safe to claim that Curve has some staying power.